cortexapps/cortex-mcp/README.md

 >
 >Make sure Docker is installed and running on your system before proceeding with the installation.

 Then configure your MCP client.
-We've tested this with Claude Desktop, and Cursor, but it should work with any MCP-compatible client.:
+We've tested this with Claude Desktop, and Cursor, but it should work with any MCP-compatible client.

+If you are a self-managed Cortex customer, you must also set `CORTEX_API_BASE_URL=https://` alongside the `CORTEX_API_TOKEN` variable.
+See [the docs](https://docs.cortex.io/get-started/mcp#self-managed-additional-configuration) for an example configuration.

 ### Claude Desktop